jcblemai/haiti-mass-ocv-campaign/README.md

   - Beta Drop to match the drop with two beta ?

 ### Forecast and results

-  - Better mobility ?
   - Ability to compute the time to elimination
-  - Plot compartements all.
-  - Why some simulation scenarios extincts and goes back up ?
   - Switch to all incidence !
   - Add cumulative vaccine to graph
-  - Model Diagram
+  - Add national graph to graph done automatically.
   - Open-Source.
-  - Detail remote sensing produces.
   - Make graph of vaccine distributed overtime: at do you think about each team including a figure with cumulative vaccines delivered over time for each
-  - Produce results with probabilty of ressurgence.
-  - Produce time to elimination.
+  - Mmmh it's a bit inconsistent that mobility does not dépends on real cases.

 Find a way to get to elimination sometime, it never goes with this FOI add :/